xdevplatform/xdk/xdk/typescript/docs/classes/PostsClient.md

 • **new PostsClient**(`client`): [`PostsClient`](PostsClient.md)

-Creates a new Posts client instance
+Creates a new posts client instance

 #### Parameters